lastmeta/HumanMoney/readme.md

 Accounts themselves are valuable since they are scarce.
 As a hot commodity people will attempt to horde them.
 No one entity can be allowed to gain a monopoly of accounts.
 Being created randomly it will essentially centralize the system.

 There needs to be a safeguard against this, controlled by the majority of accounts.
-They must have the ability not only to freeze accounts at a low value, but must be able to recycle accounts all together, essentially rendering the otherwise potentially large investment into hording account worthless.
+They must have the ability not only to freeze accounts at a low value, but must be able to recycle accounts all together, essentially rendering the otherwise potentially large investment required to horde accounts worthless.

 Recycling means the account can be reclaimed by a new random individual.